Mahfujul-01726/Mahfujul-01726/README.md

 ### 👨🏻‍🎓 &nbsp; Education

 1. B.Sc. in Computer Science & Engineering
-    Northern University Of Business And Technology Khulna
+    Northern University Of Business And Technology Khulna.

-   Sylhet, Bangladesh.
-2. Advanced Diploma in Software Engineering
+3. Advanced Diploma in Software Engineering
     Khulna University Of Engineering And Technology, Bangladesh.

 <br />